MaaSTaaR/539kernel-book/Chapter 4: The Progenitor of 539kernel.md

 This routine consists of two parts, the first part calls the service `0h` of BIOS's `10h` and this service is used to set the video mode which its number is passed in the register `al`.
 As you can see here, we are requesting from BIOS to set the video mode to `03h` which is a *text mode* with `16` colors.
 Another example of video modes is `13h` which is a *graphics mode* with `256` colors, that is, when using this video mode, we can draw whatever we want on the screen and it can be used to implement graphical user interface (GUI).
 However, for our case now, we are going to set the video mode to `03h` since we just need to print some text.

-The second part of this routine uses the service `01` of BIOS's `10h`, the purpose of this part is to disable the text cursor, since the user of 539kernel will not be able to write text as input, as in command line interface for example, we will not the cursor to be shown.
+The second part of this routine uses the service `01` of BIOS's `10h`, the purpose of this part is to disable the text cursor, since the user of 539kernel will not be able to write text as input, as in command line interface for example, we will not let the cursor to be shown.
 The service `01` is used to set the type of the cursor, and the value `2000h` in `cx` means disable the cursor.

 #### Giving the Main Kernel Code the Control